webforj/webforj-documentation/docs/getting-started/tutorial/validating-and-binding.md

 Calling `context.write(customer)` will return an instance of a `ValidationResult`.
 This class indicates whether or not the validation was successful, and stores any messages associated with this result.

 In this code you make sure this result was valid before adding a customer.
-This ensures that all changes are validated and automatically applied to the model before being processed.
+This ensures that all changes are validated and automatically applied to the model before being processed.her.)

 ```java title="FormView.java"
 private void submitCustomer() {